PointOneNav/fusion-engine-client/python/README.md

       - [tcp_client.py](examples/tcp_client.py) - Connect to a device over TCP and decode/display messages in real time
       - [udp_client.py](examples/udp_client.py) - Connect to a device over UDP and decode/display messages in real time
     - `fusion_engine_client` - Top Python package directory
+      - `analysis`
+        - [analyzer.py](analysis/analyzer.py) - `Analyzer` class, used to plot data from a recorded file of FusionEngine messages (vehicle trajectory map, navigation engine state information, etc.)
+          - This class is used by the `bin/p1_display.py` application
+        - [file_reader.py](analysis/file_reader.py) - `FileReader` class, capable of loading and time-aligning FusionEngine data captured in a `*.p1log` file
       - `messages` - Python message definitions
+      - `utils` - Various utility functions used by the other files (e.g., log search support)

 ### Usage Instructions